Greetings to all our friends in the USA - with a special reference to the Kalmar Nyckel Project in Wilmington - from Gothenburg, Sweden.

 Soldiers escorting the emigrating Swedish farmers to Gothenburg by the end of the 1640:s.
 The view is from where the Vasagatan in Gothenburg is today.
 (Detail)

 Fogel Grip, to the left, and Kalmar Nyckel, to the right soon were hit by a severe storm in the North Sea on their way to New Sweden in 1637.
 They sailed were the winds took them and they ended up in Holland were they could have the damages to the ships and riggings repaired.
 In the New Years day of 1638 they were able to proceed.

 The Swedish farmers brought their way of farming with them to their new homeland.
-The pigs were let loose and were hunted when the need for pork arose.
-The only problem was that the local inhabitants - the native Americans - developed a taste for imported pork, and did that too...
+Their pigs were let loose and were hunted when the need for pork arose.
+The only problem was that the locals, the native Americans, also developed a taste for imported pork.